defeo/aws/HELP.md

 **Note:** the website will not be compiled when you first fork the repository.
-If you want your fork to be served on **github.io** before commiting any changes, you will have to
+If you want your fork to be served on **github.io** before commuting any changes, you will have to
 [create a local clone](https://help.github.com/articles/fork-a-repo/#step-2-create-a-local-clone-of-your-fork) of your fork, then [push](https://help.github.com/articles/pushing-to-a-remote/).
 This